Bennet picks up presidential backing of ex-Sen. Gary Hart

 Bennet, 54, began his campaign in May hoping to be an alternative to the current front-runner, former Vice President Joe Biden.
 But Biden, 76, has continued to sit at the top of the polls as Bennet struggles to sell himself as a sensible, electable alternative to members of the party’s liberal wing such as Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts.

-“A lesson from Hart is not to count people out and not to presume how New Hampshire will judge candidates, said Bennet spokeswoman Shannon Beckham.
-“They like underdogs, and reward candiates with new ideas who are focused on the next generation.”
+“A lesson from Hart is not to count people out and not to presume how New Hampshire will judge candidates,” said Bennet spokeswoman Shannon Beckham.
+“They like underdogs and reward candidates with new ideas who are focused on the next generation.”